-Nirmata, a leading provider of Kubernetes management platform has announced today that the Cloud Native Computing Foundation (CNCF) has accepted the company’s innovative and increasingly popular Kubernetes-native policy engine — Kyverno, as a latest Sandbox project.
+Nirmata, a leading provider of the popular Kubernetes management platform, has announced today that the Cloud Native Computing Foundation (CNCF) has accepted the company’s innovative and increasingly popular native Kubernetes policy engine — Kyverno, as a latest Sandbox project.

-Kyverno (which means “governance” in Greek) is a policy engine designed for Kubernetes.
+Kyverno (which means “governance” in Greek) is designed as a Kubernetes policy engine.
 With Kyverno, policies are managed as Kubernetes resources and no new language is required to write policies.
 This allows cluster administrators to use familiar tools such as kubectl, Git, and kustomize to manage policies.
 Kyverno policies can validate, mutate, and generate Kubernetes resources.
 Using Kyverno, admins can define policies to ensure that applications deployed in the cluster are compliant and follow security and configuration best practices.

 Key features include:

 Kyverno runs as a validating and mutating webhook that works with the Kubernetes API server to provide configuration security and block invalid and non-compliant configurations.